Oblongmana/jsdice/README.md

 ## Installation

-This adaptation of jsDice is written for Node.js, and may be used browser-side with browserify.
+This adaptation of jsDice is written for `bower`

-    npm install jsdice
+    bower install jsdice

 ## Stats Template Usage